Frequently Asked Questions

 While you don’t necessarily need an internship to graduate, having internship or co-op experience on your resume will make you stand out in a competitive job market.
 Employers are looking for candidates who have taken the initiative to gain real-world hands-on experience and, more often than not, internship and co-op sites provide just that experience.
 Perhaps the biggest benefit is the opportunity some interns get for continued full-time employment at their internship site.
 Regardless, just having an internship experience will make the first post-graduation job easier to get, and it may increase your chances for a larger salary.

 Check with the employer to find out the exact terms of their position.
 Often, the terms “internship” and “co-op” are used interchangeably, so you’ll want to gain a clear understanding of any position before proceeding too far in the application process.
+The Career & Co-op Center manages the Professional Co-op program for students in all Business concentrations, most Engineering majors, and selected Science majors.

 We normally recommend that students begin thinking about an internship or co-op during the first semester of their Sophomore year.
+Students in eligible majors interested in the Professional Co-op program managed by the Career & Co-op Center will receive notification of information sessions about the program during the Spring of their first year.

 For an overview of the steps involved in the application process, visit our website's Internships and Co-ops link and the information in Internships, Co-ops and Other Experiential Education Opportunities: An Overview.